Villages

 No clear ruler or leader.
 Most major decisions come from the priests of the Shadow.

 Most people in Nor City believe in the Shadow.
-Their faith gives them peace of mind, and gives them a feeling of being able to accomplish anything.
+Their faith gives them peace of mind and a sense of being able to accomplish anything.

 The priests of Nor City have been secretly experimenting with necromancy.
-The people that have found out about this do not disagree with it, other than the fact that it smells bad.
-It might provide them with a way to meet old relatives or a way to extend their life.
+The people who have found out about this agree with it, except for the smell.
+It might provide them with a way to meet old relatives or extend their lives.

-The people believe in having their own freedom to do whatever they want to, and not have someone dictate what they can and cannot do.
-Most people do what they consider to be their correct choice of action, even if this goes against whatever “rules” there may be.
+People believe in having their own freedom to do whatever they want, without someone dictating what they can and cannot do.
+Most people do what they consider their correct course of action, even if it goes against whatever “rules” there may be.

-This does not imply that they are immoral towards each other, since most people hold moral choices very high.
+This does not imply that they are immoral towards each other, since most people hold moral choices in high regard.

-Old customs and their heritage are important to the people of Nor City.
-Some actions are based on what the people have done for generations.
-Some of these things have been prohibited by Feygard, but the people of Nor City do not care about them being prohibited. (bonemeal, rituals, things that would be considered “immoral” IRL).
+Old customs and their heritage are essential to the people of Nor City.
+Some actions are based on what people have done for generations.
+Feygard has prohibited some of these things, but the people of Nor City do not care that they are banned. (bonemeal, rituals, things that would be considered “immoral” ).

 The people trust each other.

-If there is a disagreement between two people from Nor City, they resolve it themselves.
-Either with support from their families, or by themselves right there and then.
+If two people from Nor City disagree, they resolve it themselves.
+Either with support from their families, or by themselves, right there and then.

 Blackwater Mountain/Prim